-This means that bank depositors are now legally treated as unsecured creditors in the largest economies in the world.
+Bank depositors are now legally treated as unsecured creditors in the largest economies in the world.

 G20 - (n) the world’s largest 19 national economies, including the USA, and the European Union together, a group of 20.
 Additionally, there are representatives of the International Monetary Fund (IMF) and the World Bank.
-The G20 finance ministers and central bank governors began meeting in 1999, at the suggestion of the G7 finance ministers in response to various financial crisis in the 1990s.
+The G20 finance ministers and central bank governors began meeting in 1999, at the suggestion of the G7 finance ministers in response to the financial crisis in the 1990s.

-Bail-out vs Bail-in
+Bail-out vs. Bail-in

 IMF Notes Leading to New 2014 Bank Bail-In Laws USA & G20 - Source

-What this new law change means is the “LEGAL” status of US and other customer bank deposits within the G20 nations, placing them on par with many common unsecured paper investments.
+What this new law change means is the “LEGAL” status of US and other customer bank deposits within the G20 nations, placing them on par with many unsecured paper investments.

 Does your bank have any derivative bets on its books?
 You may want to find that out.